maticnetwork/pos-commit-poc/README.md

 **Warning: This is toy poc and academic review is needed.**

-### rogue key attack
+### Rogue key attack

-proofs-of-possession(POP) at registration to address the rogue public key attack [5](https://eprint.iacr.org/2007/264.pdf)
+Proofs-of-possession(POP) at registration to address the rogue public key attack [see here](https://eprint.iacr.org/2007/264.pdf)

+- This code doesn't check for POP.
-- we can test POP at validator registration time, have something signed and varify using pubkey.
+- We can test POP at validator/user registration time, have something signed and verify using pubkey.

-## Curve parameters
+## Curve points

-currently using [py_ecc](https://github.com/ethereum/py_ecc) [py_ecc/fork](https://github.com/0xAshish/py_ecc) for testing/poc purpose
+- We are currently using [py_ecc](https://github.com/ethereum/py_ecc) [py_ecc/fork](https://github.com/0xAshish/py_ecc) for testing/poc purpose
-plan to use rust [code](https://github.com/zkcrypto/pairing) for faser results.
+- future plan is to use rust [code](https://github.com/zkcrypto/pairing) for faser results.

 [BN256G2]() is used for solidity G2 point operations and precompiles ECMUL, ECADD and EC

-- generate test data/points usign [BLSSmall.py](https://github.com/0xAshish/py_ecc/blob/master/tests/BLSsmall.py)
+- Test data/points generate using [BLSSmall.py](https://github.com/0xAshish/py_ecc/blob/master/tests/BLSsmall.py)

 ### G1 points